Construction of a pathway map on a complicated energy landscape

-{\it{Summary.}--} This Letter introduces the concept of pathway maps starting from parent states, which illustrate the relationships between the stationary states and classifies these states using Morse index.
-The enabler for such construction is our $k$-HiOSD numerical algorithm.
-Using the LdG model for confined liquid crystals as an example, we illustrate the usefulness of such a pathway map in understanding the physical properties of a multi-solution problem, which are otherwise unobtainable by other methods.
+{\it{Summary.}---} This Letter introduces the concept of pathway maps starting from parent states, illustrating the relationships between the stationary states.
+Our $k$-HiOSD numerical algorithm introduced here is designed for this purpose.
+As an example, we determine the solutions of the LdG model for confined liquid crystals and discuss the usefulness of such a pathway map in understanding the physical properties of a multisolution problem, which are otherwise unobtainable by other methods.

-The pathway map starts with a parent structure (nonzero Morse index) and then relates the entire family completely down to energy minima (zero Morse index).
-Most importantly, the connection between the energy minima and the transition states are clearly shown on the map, which guides our understanding of a physical system when it moves on the energy landscape.
-The completeness of the family tree is the direct result of the tight control in using $k$-HiOSD.
-Lower-index solutions are produced from a high-index solution along the unstable directions in high dimensions, systematically.
-No random initial guesses are made in the numerical search.
-The method also avoids the time-consuming calculation of the eigenproblem of the Hessian matrix hence bypasses the unwanted high computation complicity.
-The stationary state is found together with an assessment of its Morse index.

-The $k$-HiOSD algorithm can also be used for upward search with a selected direction so that the entire search can navigate up and down on the energy landscape.
-This gives a potential method for complete determination of all energy minima (hence the global energy minimum) if the number of stationary states is finite.
-The tight control of the initial conditions avoids unwanted random searches hence saves computational time.